 Seq.
-No. Operations 3.3 Key Capabilities OGSA Service Mapping 1.
+Operations 3.3 Key Capabilities OGSA Service No. 1.
 User needs to execute application (could be a need for a proxy i.e. a batch job or done interactively) Authentication: System authenticates the user Authorization: User obtains the credentials in the local VO and possibly remote VO if the application is remote.
 Fault Tolerance: Faults in locating queue, transmission errors, automated routing.
-Services Registry Authentication Authorization Schemas, Protocols Horizontal capabilities (required in all participating services) Fault tolerance 2.
+Mapping Services Registry Authentication Authorization Schemas, Protocols Horizontal capabilities (required in all participating services) Fault tolerance 2.
 A set of servers that can serve the applications is found; server can be a peer that is near in network segment or a dedicated server.
 Registry: Lookup the registry to determine location and handle to available application.
 Determine if it is local or remote Resource specification: To provide inventory of applications on machine and record in the registry Notification/Messaging: Registry notified of application inventory and changes to inventory Fault Tolerance: Manage alternative application servers or .
 Services Registry Notification Messaging services (reliable delivery) Schemas, Protocols Resource specification language Message schema Horizontal capabilities (required in all participating services) Fault tolerance 3.
-License requirements are evaluated Resource selection: Resources matching requirements are determined; available licenses are determined Policy schema: Specify policy Brokering and arbitration: License scheme is evaluated against policy (this is only if there are multiple license types are supported for the same application) Reservation: All licenses required by application are reserved Logging: log status Services Resource selector Resource selector Reservation Model services Logging services Schemas, Protocols Policy schema Resource specification Resource description Reservation Horizontal capabilities (required in all participating services) Policy framework Fault tolerance 4.
-Application is copied to required workstation and installed Hosting environment: Ensure that hosting environment is available and initialized.
-Data Migration: Application is migrated to the computer that will execute the application Fault tolerance: Ensure that collaterals available.
-Handle exceptions.
-Monitoring: Reporting installation resource.
-Services Registry Authentication Authorization Data services Hosting services (or provisioning services)
+License requirements are evaluated Resource selection: Resources matching requirements are determined; available licenses are determined Policy schema: Specify policy Brokering and arbitration: License scheme is evaluated against policy (this is only if there are multiple license types are supported for the same application) Reservation: All licenses required by application are reserved Logging: log status Services Resource selector Resource selector Reservation Model services Logging services Chemas, Protocols Policy schema Resource specification Resource description Reservation Horizontal capabilities (required in all participating services) Policy framework Fault tolerance 4.
+Application is copied to required Hosting environment: Ensure that hosting environment is available and Services • Registry

-Schemas, Protocols SLA schema Horizontal capabilities (required in all participating services) Fault tolerance 5.
-Monitor application usage for auditing and billing Monitoring: Reporting job status and resource consumption Metering: Record the usage and duration; especially meter the usage of licenses.
-Auditing: Audit usage and application profile on machine Billing: Based on metering bill the user.
-Services Monitoring and Logging Metering Billing Schemas, Protocols Horizontal capabilities (required in all participating services) Fault tolerance
+workstation and initialized. • Authentication

+installed Data Migration: Application is Authorization

+migrated to the computer that will Data services

+execute the application Hosting services

+Fault tolerance: Ensure that (or provisioning

+collaterals available.
+Handle services)

+exceptions.
+Schemas, Protocols

+Monitoring: Reporting installation SLA schema

+resource.
+Horizontal

+capabilities (required

+in all participating

+services)

+Fault tolerance

+5. Monitor Monitoring: Reporting job status and Services

+application usage resource consumption Monitoring and

+for auditing and Metering : Record the usage and Logging

+billing duration; especially meter the usage Metering

+of licenses.
+Billing

+Auditing: Audit usage and application Schemas, Protocols

+profile on machine •

+Billing: Based on metering bill the Horizontal

+user. capabilities (required

+in all participating

+services)

+Fault tolerance